14islands/14islands-com-v2/app/blog/_posts/2016-08-15-phoenix-framework.md

 Phoenix is built with [Elixir](http://elixir-lang.org/){:target="_blank"}, a modern programming language created by [José Valim](https://twitter.com/josevalim){:target="_blank"} in 2009.

 Elixir is a dynamic, functional language.
-Functional means it has no classes, object instances or inheritance - leading to simpler code.
+Functional means it has no classes, object instances or classic inheritance - leading to simpler code.

 The syntax is nice and a lot can be accomplished in few lines of code.
 I recommend reading the [Elixir website to learn more about the language features](http://elixir-lang.org/){:target="_blank"}.